Donte Williams: Nebraska

 In 2017, Williams was hired to be the cornerbacks coach at the University of Nebraska–Lincoln.

 Oregon

 In 2018, Williams joined the University of Oregon as their cornerbacks coach under head coach Mario Cristobal.

 USC

 In 2020, Williams was hired as the defensive passing game coordinator and cornerbacks coach at the University of Southern California (USC) under head coach Clay Helton.
 In 2021, he was promoted to assistant head coach.

 On September 13, 2021, Williams was named USC's interim head coach following Helton's dismissal.
 Williams became the first Black head coach in USC's football history.
-On September 18, 2021, Williams made his head coaching debut and led the Trojans to a 45-14 victory over Washington State.
+On September 18, 2021, Williams made his head coaching debut and led the Trojans to a 45–14 victory over Washington State.
 The Trojans went 3-7 under Williams during the program's worst season in 30 years.

 Williams was retained on USC's staff by Riley in January 2022 as the Trojans' defensive backs coach and defensive passing game coordinator.

+Georgia

+In December 2023, Williams left USC to become the defensive backs coach at the University of Georgia.